Dah Di Dah

 4. Londonderry teenager collapsed and died in front of his school friends.

 5. 15 year old boy, stabbed to death outside school in north-west London.

 6. A 60 year old male teacher became suddenly breathless with chest pain. students ran to the next classroom for assistance.

 The teacher rapidly lost consciousness and started to fit.
 The school first aider and an ambulance was called for.
 The first-aider treated the casualty for an epileptic fit and even when the seizure had stopped, the first aider failed, for several minutes more, to recognise that the casualty was in cardiac arrest.
 The ambulance took 15 minutes to arrive.

 In all but one of the cases presented, everybody had received assistance from somebody who had been first aid trained and qualified, but every first aider, either lacked the confidence or competence or both, to carry out effective and immediate first aid that may have saved a life.
 This is not uncommon and to some extent, under current arrangements it is understandable, given that it's not something that these people deal with on a daily basis.
 However; for the casualties and their families, inaction or incompetence would be neither understandable or acceptable.
 We do not suggest that effective first aid would have definitely resulted in a life being saved or further injury being prevented.
-But in all of these situations, knowing that everything that could have been done, was done, provides peace of mind for everybody.
+But in all of these situations, knowing that everything that could have been done, was done, would have provided peace of mind for everybody.

 In reality; most of these people are only doing their best, even when their best falls short of our expectations.
 So we decided that we could help them to do more, to unlock their knowledge, to guide them step-by-step, so that even if the worst happened and the casualty didn't survive, both the first aider, their employer and the family of the casualty could be reassured that everything that could have been done, had been done...